 You’ll see beautiful views of the ocean, Torrey Pines Natural Reserve, and luxurious homes.
 Some of the companies in the Del Mar that offer these rides include Compass Balloons, Sky’s the Limit Ballooning, and California Dreamin’.

 Tip: There are often discounted hot air balloon rides in San Diego on Groupon.

 20. Play Golf

 The Grand Golf Club is the premiere spot for golf enthusiasts to play a Tom Fazio-designed course.
 Go to play a breathtaking golf course, take some swings at a 25 station driving range, practice on a large putting green, or take golf lessons offered by PGA instructors.

 You’ll need to be a guest of Fairmont Grand Del Mar, to take advantage of this opportunity (or a member or villa owner).
-Many of our readers check-in as it’s a member of our San Diego hotel portfolio.
+Many of my readers check-in as it’s a member of my San Diego hotel portfolio.